tc39/proposal-esm-phase-imports/README.md

 interface StarReexport {
   type: 'star-reexport',
-  from: Import
+  from: Dependency
 }
 ```

 `Export` is provided for both re-exports and local exports.
 For example,
 `export * as X from './x.js'` would be reflected as the export `{ type: 'export', name: 'x' }`,
-and then also appear in the `Import` dependency list separately.
+and then also appear in the `Dependency` dependency list separately.

 ### Dynamic Import